CodeSolid/CodeSolid.com/src/index.rst

    category-jupyter
    category-learn-to-code

-CodeSolid features articles on a number of topics in Python, and mathematics.
+CodeSolid features articles on a number of topics in Python and mathematics.

-More recently, we've been exploring tools for using Python in the context of AI Engineering.
-Our first article on that subject is
+Since our editor and main conributor, John Lockwood, is currently working on enough undergraduate mathematics to "tackle" quantum mechanics, we expect to occasionally spin off an article or Jupyter Notebook based on that.

-`Getting Started With Ollama <./getting-started-with-ollama/>`_.
-We look forward to publishing more in this area.
+One recent contribution reviews the `Dirac Notation for Complex Inner Products and How to Implement that in Python <complex-inner-products>`_.